Register a foal

 STEP 1.
 ORDER YOUR KIT

 To order your foal kit you must either have a covering certificate complete with the Sires and Dams details sent in or complete a mare declaration online.
 On receipt of a correctly complete covering certificate or mare declaration, Horse Sport Ireland will automatically issue a foal kit.
-You can complete a mare declaration here.
+You can complete a mare declaration HERE and watch our short how-to guide here:

 Mare Declaration Tutorial: